 And this, perhaps, is a crucial part of what makes memes tick.
 They don’t start out on Facebook, where they would quickly spread through a tight-knit group of friends and then die.
-They start on online communities, where they are shared with large anonymous groups of people who share a common “internet culture.”
+They start in online communities, where they are shared with large anonymous groups of people who share a common “internet culture.”

 But this isn’t all that makes a meme.
 According to a study of YouTube videos by Limor Shifman, memes often have:

-- A focus on ordinary people
+- a focus on ordinary people

-- Flawed masculinity
+- flawed masculinity

-- “Whimsical” content
+- “whimsical” content

 Shifman argues that these traits make memes seem “incomplete,” which, paradoxically, demands further dialogue and mimicking.
 Like this:

 Memes are viral, but aren’t quite the same as “viral content.”
 A piece of viral content is shared.
 A meme is mimicked, emulated, and reproduced.
 Memes are a source of creative outlet for online communities, and their message and content can’t be controlled.